Train a machine learning model to classify images.

-If the evaluation performance isn’t good enough, you may need to retrain with more data, or alter some other training configuration.
+If the evaluation performance isn’t good enough, you may need to retrain with more data—for example, by introducing image augmentation—or alter some other training configuration.
 For information about how to do more detailed model evaluation, as well as strategies for improving model performance, see Improving Your Model’s Accuracy.

 Save the Core ML Model